kalekundert/parametrize_from_file/docs/exceptions.rst

 **********

 Testing functions that are expected to raise exceptions for some inputs is a very common task.
-When writing parametrized tests, it's nice to be able to test both valid and invalid inputs with the same test function.
-The alternative is to write separate test functions for the valid and invalid inputs, but this adds boilerplate and often means duplicating the code that helps setup the test.
-The examples on this page will show how to more cleanly test for exceptions.
-The key is a `function <voluptuous.Namespace.error_or>`
+The usual approach is to write separate test functions for the valid and invalid inputs, but this adds boilerplate and often means duplicating the code that helps setup the test.
+Instead, this tutorial will show an elegant way to use the same test function for all inputs.
+The key is a `helper function <voluptuous.Namespace.error_or>` that:
-that:

 - Produces a schema that accepts either an expected value or an expected error.
 - When that schema is evaluated, creates a context manager that can be used to